Sen. Tim Scott discusses police reform legislation with George Floyd's brother, advocates

 "We will definitely meet until we get it done," Booker said.

-This meeting was attended by Rep. Karen Bass, D-Calif., who authored the police reform legislation that passed the House, Graham, Scott, Booker, and Sen. Dick Durbin, the chairman of the Senate Judiciary Committee.
+This meeting was attended by Graham, Scott, Booker, Sen. Dick Durbin, the chairman of the Senate Judiciary Committee, and Rep. Karen Bass, D-Calif., who authored the police reform legislation in the House.

 The House already passed the George Floyd Justice in Policing Act to overhaul standards for police tactics and conduct at the federal level.